lahmatiy/react-render-tracker/README.md

 ## Acknowledgments

 The prototype of React Render Tracker was crafted during the Microsoft's hackathon on July 2021.
-Thanks to Dana Janoskova (@DJanoskova), Dmitrii Samsonov (@user1736), Yury Tomilin (@r04423), Maksym Kharchenko (@Bon4ik) and Raluca Vasiliu (@kubayaya) to working on it.
+Thanks to the team working on it: Dana Janoskova (@DJanoskova), Dmitrii Samsonov (@user1736), Yury Tomilin (@r04423), Maksym Kharchenko (@Bon4ik) and Raluca Vasiliu (@kubayaya).

 Thanks to React Devtools authors which integration with React internals became a basis for integration implementation in React Render Tracker.